PHPSocialNetwork/InsidionSwaggerBundle/README.md

 # Insidion Swagger Bundle
+## !!
+V2 CURRENTLY IN DEVELOPMENT, STAR THE REPO TO STAY TUNED !!

 Integrate the power of [swagger.io](https://swagger.io) in your Symfony 3 application.

 If you have not hear about swagger yet, I suggest you take a look at it.
 It defined a service contract for your REST API.
 It also provides you with a built-in web interface to execute request with provided example models.

-However, writing one yourself can becom tedious, and thus I introduce this bundle!
+However, writing one yourself can become tedious, and thus I introduce this bundle!

 ## Features